apondlife/discone/notes/wip.md

 what is projected
 ---
+- inertia:
     - negative walls feel like they have higher gravity
+    - lose inertia on wall transfer?
+    - test the alternative of calculating inertia w/o acceleration (re understand that relation)
+      - inertia = v0 - f.v   x   (v0 + a) - f.v - acc

 - wall particle proportional to wall influence
 - wall particle indicates state (attack, hold button)